New-Product-Development-Process

 The first method is acquisition, where a business organization purchases another company, license, or patent to manufacture an existing product.
 The second method is to develop new products within the organization’s own research and development department.

-Stages of New Product Development Process
+Stages of the New Product Development Process

 There are eight stages of new product development, which are discussed below.